cathydutton/cathydutton.github.io/_portfolio/2016-11-11-Buy-a-rod-fishing-licence.md

 * Delivering continous improvments to the live service based on user feedback gathered from online sales, call centres and analytics
 * Designing and implementing tests to improve the userbility of design features
 * Creating and sharing Google analytics reports
-* Working as part of a multidisciplinary Agile team
+* Working as part of a multidisciplinary agile team
+ * Implementing Google tag manager and creating reports based on the data in Google analytics

 <h2 class="heading">The service</h2>
 The service passed its GDS public beta assesment and went live in January 2017 taking over £22million from 500,000 transactions in its first 2 months, with an estimated £40million and 1.2million transactions by the end of 2017.

+The service won a corporate services recognition award for “Making it simple” in March 2017 and was shortlisted at the <a href="http://www.digileaders100.com/" title="DL100 awards">DL100</a> awards for digital public service innovation in June 2017.

+<h3 class="heading">Feedback</h3>

+The service has over 94.5% Satisfied or very satisfied user feedback from over 22,000 responses via the onsite feedback form, just a few examples of this feebback are listed below:

 <blockquote>
 "The panel were particualrly impressed by the way the team have used what theyv'e learned to iteratte and improve the service.
 In particualr how they had explored different ways of frming questions and different question sequences"
 </blockquote>

-The service won a corporate services recognition award for “Making it simple” in March 2017 and was shortlisted at the <a href="http://www.digileaders100.com/" title="DL100 awards" targe="_blank">DL100</a> awards for digital public service innovation in June 2017.

 GDS Director Kevin Cunnington referenced the service in an interview with Civil service world in March 2017: